Looking for the best beaches in St Lucia? Sugar Beach and Marigot Bay are amongst the most beautiful beaches in Saint Lucia.

 Saint Lucia is an island country in the Caribbean that is home to two tapered mountains on its west coast.
 This coast is also full of volcanic beaches, luxury resorts, and a whole host of reef-diving sites.
 It’s the perfect island to visit if you’re looking to trek into a rainforest and visit 15-metre high waterfalls like the Toraille.
 Even the capital of the island, Castries, is a popular cruise resort.

-Are you ready to explore the best beaches in St Lucia? 🙂
+Are you ready to explore the St Lucia best beaches? 🙂

 1. Sugar Beach

 Let’s start our piece with Sugar Beach, a sweet name for an even sweeter location.
-This beauty has to be on any list of the best beaches in St Lucia!
+This beauty has to be on any list of the best St Lucia beaches!